Spontaneous branes formation: Conclusions

-This research examines the formation of branes in six-dimensional space within the context of pure $f(R)$ gravity, with reference to the simplified extension outlined in Equation \eqref{fR}.
-We do not postulate the position of the branes a priori nor a scalar field potential that could cause the branes to form.
-The choice of metric \eqref{metric} assumes that the universe is formed at the conformally 4D de Sitter space at high energies ($H > 10^{13} GeV$) with a \red{2D factor space. }
+This research examines the formation of branes in six-dimensional space in the context of pure $f(R)$ gravity.
+We do not postulate the position and the number of the branes a priori, nor a scalar-field potential that could cause the branes to form.
+Numerical simulations definitively show that only the two-brane metrics are realized.
+The choice of metric \eqref{metric} assumes that the universe is formed at the conformally 4D de Sitter space at high energies ($H > 10^{13}$ {GeV)} with a 2D factor space.

-It is known that the Hubble parameter decreases with time at an extremely slow rate when chaotic inflation is taken into account, as discussed in reference \cite{Lindebook}.
-Herein, we neglect this time dependence assuming that $H=const$ and analyse static solutions for different values of the Hubble parameter.
+It is known that the Hubble parameter decreases with time at an extremely slow rate when chaotic inflation is taken into account, as discussed in reference~\cite{Lindebook}.
+Herein, we neglect this time dependence, assuming that $H=const$, and analyze static solutions for different values of the Hubble parameter.

 As a consequence of quantum fluctuations, the metrics differ between the infinite number of causally disconnected three-dimensional volumes at high energies.
 This results in an infinite set of static extra metrics, which have been demonstrated to be the solution to the classical equations.
-Through numerical analysis, it has been established that there are two types of solutions, \red{namely those with closed and opened extra manifolds.} The infinite set of such solutions endowed by two nonequivalent branes.
+Through numerical analysis, it has been established that there are two types of solutions, \red{namely those with closed and opened extra manifolds.} The infinite set of such solutions is provided by two nonequivalent branes.
 These branes are settled at some distance from each other.
-The unique nonsingular solution discussed in detail in \cite{Petriakova:2023klf}, Sect.4.
+The unique nonsingular solution is discussed in detail in~\cite{Petriakova:2023klf}, {Section 4.}

-This article examines the properties of closed extra manifolds with two branes and the manner in which matter fields are attracted to the branes.
+This article examines the properties of closed extra manifolds with two branes and the manner in which matter fields appears to be attracted to the branes.
 It is demonstrated that the massive fields are attracted to each brane, leaving the space between them empty.
-Analytical proof was provided that the electromagnetic field is independent of the extra coordinates, thus preserving the observed charge universality.
-The fermions located on different branes can exchange the photons.
-For example, the positron-electron pair on the brane-1 could annihilate into the positron-electron pair on the brane-2.
-For the observer located on the brane-1 it looks like the positron-electron annihilation to nothing.
-This open the possibility to study such kind of processes at the LHC collider.
+Analytical proof was provided that the electromagnetic field is independent of extra coordinates, thus preserving the observed charge universality.
+The fermions located on different branes can exchange photons.
+For example, the positron--electron pair on brane-1 could annihilate into the positron--electron pair on brane-2.
+For the observer located on brane-1, it looks like the positron--electron annihilate into nothing.
+This opens the possibility to study such kinds of processes at the LHC collider.